ivnsch/UserDefaults/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 The keys have to comform to the StringRepresentable protocol.
-Normally you will declare an enum like this:
+Normally you will declare an enum similar to this:

 ```swift
 enum MyKeys:String, StringRepresentable {